2016 United States House of Representatives elections in Virginia: District 8

-Democrat Don Beyer has represented Virginia's 8th congressional district since 2015.
+Democrat Don Beyer had represented Virginia's 8th congressional district since 2015.
 He was elected in 2014 with 63% of the vote.

 Republican convention

-The Republican party selected a nominee at a convention on May 7.
+The Republican Party selected a nominee at a convention on May 7.

-Two candidates sought the Republican nomination: Charles Hernick, an environmental consultant, and Mike Webb, a retired army officer.
+Two candidates sought the Republican nomination: Charles Hernick, an environmental consultant, and Mike Webb, a retired Army officer.
 Hernick defeated Webb to become the nominee.